 By Phillip M. Hoose

-Today is the anniversary of the day (March 2, 1955) Montgomery, Alabama fifteen-year-old Claudette Colvin refused to give up her bus seat to a white woman.
+Today is the anniversary of the day (March 2, 1955) when in Montgomery, Alabama, fifteen-year-old Claudette Colvin refused to give up her bus seat to a white woman.
 This was nine months before Rosa Parks took the same action.
 Colvin was motivated by what she had been learning in school about African-American history (note this event follows Black History Month) and the U.S. Constitution.
 Parks knew Colvin from the NAACP Youth Council and was inspired in part to take her action by Colvin.
 Read more about Colvin in this upper elementary/middle school book and find more resources from Teaching for Change for teaching outside the textbook about the Montgomery Bus Boycott.

 March 3